nramenta/flow/README.md

 The `Loader` constructor accepts an array of options.
 They are:

-- `source`: Directory to template source files.
+- `source`: Directory to template source files or a `Source` object.
 - `target`: Directory to compiled PHP files.
 - `mode`: Recompilation mode.
 - `helpers` : Array of custom helpers.